 Other archaeological remains in the immediate vicinity are the subject of separate schedulings.

 This monument is scheduled under the Ancient Monuments and Archaeological Areas Act 1979 as amended as it appears to the Secretary of State to be of national importance.
 This entry is a copy, the original is held by the Department for Digital, Culture, Media and Sport.

-We kept the blessing ritual quite simple but it also had real potency as we experienced positive reactions from the elements to our words.
+Our blessing ritual was simple, however it also had potency as we experienced positive reactions from the elements to our invocations.

-The owners were keen to show us around the site particularly the quarry, where the tangible energies of elementals and guardians were present.
-We were surrounded by wonderful autumnal colours and as we stood at the highest point, even though the evening mist began to descend, we could see for miles, the wondrous landscape of West Penwith.
+The owners were keen to show us around the site particularly the quarry, where tangible energies of elementals and guardians were present.
+We were surrounded by wonderful autumnal colours and as we stood at the highest point of the site, even though the evening mist began to descend, we could see for miles all the wondrous landscape of West Penwith.